giuru08/WebServer/README.md

 Esempio di risposta:
 >
 >
->   Warning: Stopping systemd-networkd.service, but it can still be activated by:
+>   Warning: Stopping systemd-networkd.service, but it can still be activated by:<br>
->     systemd-networkd.socket
+>     systemd-networkd.socket<br>
->   Do you want to keep these settings?
+>   Do you want to keep these settings?<br>
 >   Press ENTER before the timeout to accept the new configuration

 Premere enter per accettare le configurazioni fatte.<br>